Have you tried Shirataki noodles before?

 So how does it taste?
-I had heard mixed reviews about the shirataki noodles and their texture but I found them absolutely delicious!
+I had heard mixed reviews about the shirataki noodles and their texture but I found them surprisingly good!

-They are slightly more chewy but it’s not at all unpleasant, in fact I loved it and would happily eat these instead of wheat or rice noodles any day.
+They are definitely more chewy but it’s not at all unpleasant, in fact I enjoyed it.

-So all in all, you’ve got a healthy, vegan & paleo-friendly dish that tastes just like a classic peanut noodle stir fry.
+So all in all, you’ve got a healthy, vegan & paleo-friendly (minus the mange tout) dish that is easy to make low carb and keto friendly (by using low carb vegetables) and tastes just like a classic peanut noodle stir fry.
 Delicious!

 One pan, minimal washing up, ready in a flash and all for under 200 calories.
 It’s a dream come true…

 - Easy to make low carb and keto-friendly

 - Low calorie (only 190 calories for a very generous serving!)

 - Ready in under 10 minutes and SO easy to make

 - 1 tbsp mild olive oil or coconut oil